jiritichy/CSS_Heart/README.md

 This is my first coding exercise.

-**The goal is have pulsing heart in the center of webpage using only CSS.**
+**The goal is to have pulsing heart in the center of webpage using only CSS.**